PineconeTree/PineconeTree/README.md

 - ⚡ Fun fact: ...
 -->
 - 📓 Senior at UCO
-- 💻 Treasurer of the cybersecurity club at UCO
+- 💻 Vice President of the cybersecurity club at UCO
-- ⚙ Member of the computer science club at UCO
+- ⚙ Vice President of the computer science club at UCO
 - 🔖 Most of my experience is in C++, but I also know C#, C, Python, Java, Assembly, Bash, Powershell, and JavaScript
 - 📅 I'm planning on getting both the Comptia Network+ and Security+ cerficiations before I graduate.
 -